spacem/midi-peak-vis/README.md

 This project needs a little polish.
 If you want to use it and it doesnt work feel free to add an issue to github.

 Limitations:
-* Only outputs to midi port index 2 - might add a port selector if there is interest
 * Only listens to default device (ie. no asio support)
 * Although both rows of pads light up you only view a single combined channel
 * Only tested on one midi keyboard (my launchkey 49)